BaronBonet/blog/src/content/posts/hex-architecture-and-chat-gpt_part-2.md

 ![debugger prompt](https://cdn.ericcbonet.com/debugger-prompt.png)

-After changing a few imports in the adapter and `cmd/debugger/main.go` code, I tested the code in my goland debugger, and it worked!
+After changing a few imports in the adapter and adding the main function it wrote to `cmd/debugger/main.go` code, I tested the code in my goland debugger, and it worked!

 ![chatGPT new york times test](https://cdn.ericcbonet.com/debugging-chatgpt-code.png)